Sweets Making & KIMONO Tea Ceremony in Kyoto

 We recommend booking with us in advance so you don’t have to wait in line, especially during peak seasons in early April and mid-November.
 This is also cheaper and more convenient.

 The recipes followed during our classes are vegan and vegetarian-friendly!
-The plant-based treats are also halal and kosher.
+The plant-based treats are also halal.

 Do you accept groups?